- Title:

 - Manage EI’s external peer-review process, including identification, vetting and communication with international experts.

-- Coordinate EI’s research review committee, organise its review meetings and all other steps in the internal decision-making process, ensuring that the highest standards of fairness and transparency are maintained.
+- Coordinate EI’s research review panel, organise its review meetings and all other steps in the internal decision-making process, ensuring that the highest standards of fairness and transparency are maintained.

 - Liaise with the Health Research Board and Health Research Charities Ireland on all matters relating to the Joint Funding Scheme.